LESSON 3: Understanding Contrast, Tonal Range, and Texture

 1. Contrast: The Drama Factor

-Try this: Take the same subject in harsh midday sun and on a cloudy day.
-Compare how the “mood” changes just from contrast.
+Try this: Take the same subject in harsh midday sun and then again on a cloudy day.
+Compare how the mood changes just from the shift in contrast.
+You will notice that the midday sun creates a harsh and energetic feeling while the cloudy day feels contemplative and quiet.

-Composition Tip: Use high contrast to make your subject pop, or low contrast to create atmosphere.
+Composition Tip: Use high contrast to make your subject pop against a background or use low contrast to create a cohesive atmosphere where the subject blends into the environment.

 2. Tonal Range: Shades of Emotion

-Think of tonal range as the “spectrum” of grays in your photo.
-A wide tonal range includes rich blacks, bright whites, and plenty of mid-tones.
-A narrow tonal range leans mostly to darks or lights.
+Think of tonal range as the spectrum of grays in your photo.
+While contrast is about the distance between the ends of the scale tonal range is about how many steps exist between them.
+A wide tonal range includes rich blacks and bright whites and plenty of mid tones.
+A narrow tonal range leans mostly to darks or mostly to lights.
+This is the primary tool for communicating the internal feeling of a photograph.

-Editing Tip: In post-processing, adjust the black and white sliders separately.
-Pulling them apart widens your tonal range, pushing them closer narrows it.
+Editing Tip: In post processing you should adjust the black and white sliders separately.
+Pulling them apart widens your tonal range by stretching the histogram.
+Pushing them closer together narrows it which creates a more uniform and stylized look.

-Composition Tip: Decide what emotional tone you want before shooting — bright and airy?
-Dark and gritty?
-Let tonal range match the story.
+Composition Tip: Decide what emotional tone you want before shooting.
+Do you want the scene to feel bright and airy or dark and gritty?
+Let your choice of tonal range match the story you are trying to tell so the viewer feels the intended emotion instantly.

 3. Texture: The Secret Ingredient

-Try this: Shoot the same subject with light coming from the front and then from the side.
-Notice how much more depth the side-lit version has.
+Try this: Shoot the same subject with light coming from the front and then again with light coming from the side.
+Notice how much more depth the side lit version has.
+Side lighting creates tiny shadows behind every bump and ridge which is exactly what defines texture in a two dimensional medium.
+Flat light hides these details and makes surfaces look smooth.

-Composition Tip: Fill the frame with textured surfaces for abstract shots, or use texture as a backdrop to make your subject stand out.
+Composition Tip: Fill the frame with textured surfaces for abstract shots that focus on pattern and repetition.
+Alternatively you can use a heavily textured backdrop to make a smooth subject stand out through the power of juxtaposition.

 4. How They Work Together